JakeG12345/idea-aid/README.md

 During the creation of these styles we ran into a few issues - most notably the adjustments we had to make for a mobile interface.
 To rectify this issue, we used the @media tag to adjust styles based on the size of the users screen, with the most complicated and, for lack of a better word 'coolest' stylistic feature we implemented being the drop-down nav menu for mobile.
 When on a small screen, the links on the navbar dissapear, leaving just the logo and a hamburger icon.
 On pressing the hamburger-icon, an (extremely time consuming to code) animation plays, transforming the hamburger into an 'X' and displaying a drop-down menu with all the links that would be on the desktop navbar.

-Aside from CSS, some BootStrap was used.
+Aside from CSS, some Bootstrap was used.
 For instance, it was used to create the table of saved ideas on '/saved'.